N2CON TECHNOLOGY

 How ransomware typically gets in

-The most reliable approach is closing the common doors: identity hardening, patching standards, and detection that catches early-stage behavior.
+The most reliable approach is closing the common doors: identity hardening, patching standards, and detection that catches early-stage behavior before the encryption starts.

 Controls that reduce impact fast